WordFnd.com

 (verb) make vague or obscure or make (an image) less visible Synonyms: dampen, deaden

-(verb) make moist Synonyms: wash, moisten
+(verb) make moist Synonyms: moisten, wash

 (verb) check; keep in check (a fire)